-2.3 Dynamic Asymmetry of Class and gender: Is there a case for dynamic primacy to class?
+2.3 Dynamic Asymmetry of Class and gender

-If we look at the question of reciprocal effects dynamically, then a pretty good case can be made that, at least within capitalism, changes in the class structure have had a bigger effect on gender relations than vice versa.
-Two examples:
+If we look at the question of reciprocal effects dynamically, then a pretty good case can be made that, at least within capitalism, changes in the class structure have had a bigger effect on changes in gender relations than vice versa:

 Gender: why have gender relations been so dramatically changed in the past half century years?
+Why now and not 1900?
+1800?
 Massive entry of women into the labor force -- which is a change in their class locations -- seems the central factor.
+The structure of the explanation:

-The dynamics of capitalism $\rightarrow$ change in the demand for different kinds of labor $\rightarrow$ entry of women in the labor force $\rightarrow$ change in gender relations next week we will see a parallel case for race:
+The dynamics of capitalism \rightarrow change in the demand for different kinds of labor \rightarrow change in the class interests implicated in the exclusion of women from the labor force \rightarrow entry of women in the labor force \rightarrow change in gender relations.